bfidatadigipres/STORA/README.md

     */1   *     *    *    *       username      ${CODE}flock_rebuild.sh

-### THE SCRIPTS
+### THE CODEBASE

-To find out more about each of the scripts then please read the block comments at the beginning of each script, and any comments that may appear in the code that explains a function or action in the code.
-The code can be broken into three groups with specific functions.
+To find out more about each script then please read the block comments at the beginning, and any comments that may appear in the code that explains a function or action.
+The codebase can be broken into four groups with specific functions:

-##### Schedule management
+#### Schedule management
 These scripts control the creation of the EPG schedules, and also manage updating them when stream durations differ from the EPG echedule.

 fetch_stora_schedule.py - https://github.com/bfidatadigipres/STORA/blob/main/code/fetch_stora_schedule.py
 stream_schedule_checks.py - https://github.com/bfidatadigipres/STORA/blob/main/code/stream_schedule_checks.py
 stream_schedule_checks_eit.py - https://github.com/bfidatadigipres/STORA/blob/main/code/stream_schedule_checks_eit.py

-##### Stream recording
+#### Stream recording
 These scripts facilitate recording of the RTP stream for each channel.
 They cut up the schedule into programmes and store them into the correct date and channel paths.
 Folders of shell scripts manage the restarting of any channel scripts that stop running for any specific reasons.

 running_status_channel_recorder.py - https://github.com/bfidatadigipres/STORA/blob/main/code/running_status_channel_recorder.py